silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 [Composer](http://getcomposer.org) is a tool for managing PHP dependencies.
 SilverStripe 4 requires composer version _1.1_ or greater.
 Read the [SilverStripe _Getting started_ guide](/getting_started/composer) for more details.

-We recommend using `recipe-cms` in your `composer.json` file to help you keep up to date and run `composer update`.
+We recommend using `recipe-cms` in your `composer.json` file to help you keep up to date.

 ```json
 {